Woodes

 Elle Graham, also known as Woodes, is an Australian musician, singer-songwriter and producer from Melbourne, Australia.
-Her debut album “Crystal Ball” was released in 2020.
+Her debut album "Crystal Ball" was released in 2020.
 Woodes has supported Client Liaison on their 2019 "The Real Thing" tour.
 Elle received full rotation on radio for singles including: "Run For It", "The Thaw", "Origami", Set Mo's "I Belong Here", and "Change My Mind".
 "I Belong here" went Platinum in Australia.
 Woodes covered a Vance Joy song for her triple j Like a Version.
 In 2021, she launched Tornado Club, a collaborative duo with The Kite String Tangle.

+Woodes released her EP, Kingdom Come, on 9 June 2023.
+The record explores themes of self-healing, personal growth, and the complexities of relationships.
+Collaborating with The Kite String Tangle, Woodes stated Kingdom Come was her most personal music, "it was all about me finding power within myself after a breakup and moving interstate."

 Touring

 In 2018 Woodes supported Sylvan Esso on their "What Now" tour.
 She also supported Børns on their Australian tours.